Clarinex Side Effects

 Generic Name: desloratadine

-Note: This page contains information about the side effects of desloratadine.
-Some of the dosage forms included on this document may not apply to the brand name Clarinex.
+Note: This document contains side effect information about desloratadine.
+Some of the dosage forms listed on this page may not apply to the brand name Clarinex.

 For the Consumer